brucou/cycle-state-machine-demo/README.md

 - involves all the loops in the model graph (cf. first test sequence)
 - insist slightly more on the core functionality of the system, which is to apply to volunteer teams (e.g. `TEAM_DETAIL` loop transitions)
-  - the transition space for that control state is the permutations of `Join(Invalid Form) x Skip x Join(Valid Form)`, with `|set| = 2` for `Join` and `Skip` (an event triggering the associated transition happens or not).
-We have `|Join(Invalid Form) x Skip x Join(Valid Form)| = 8`, so `3! x 8 = 48` transition permutations for that control state.
-Rather than exhaustively testing all permutations, we pick 4 of them, fit into the 4 input sequences that are necessary to cover the model.
+  - the transition space for that control state is the 0,1,2,3 picks from `Join(Invalid Form) x Skip x Join(Valid Form)`.
+Some quick calculus gives us `3! x 8 / 3 = 16` admissible transition sequences for that control state.
+We exhaustively test all such permutations.
+- hence total `16 + 4 = 20` tests (we do not reuse the 4 sequences which cover the model, it is
+actually simpler to write separated tests)

 In summary the process is :